Ananazzo/Cpu-Affinity-Setter/README.md

 # Cpu-Affinity-Setter
-Sets what cores a program uses with a modern Intel CPU Works only with Hybrid ProcesSors that use Hyperthreading on P-cores and not on E-cores (Legacy list supported on all Processors)
+Sets what cores a program uses with a modern Intel/Hybrid CPU (can be used manually on any cpu with the legacy list)

+Works only with Hybrid ProcesSors that use Hyperthreading on P-cores and not on E-cores (Legacy list supported on all Processors)

 # Usage: